AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-webex-as-a-launchpoint-service.md

 >[!NOTE]
 >
->An existing subscription to WebEx and administration rights are necessary for this step.
+>An existing subscription to Webex and administration rights are necessary for this step.
 Have the following settings at hand: Username, Password, and Site Name.

 >[!NOTE]
 >
->The site name can be found at the end of the URL used to log into WebEx.
+>The site name can be found at the end of the URL used to log into Webex.
 For example:
 >
 >`https://mycompany.webex.com/mw0300lc/mywebex/default.do?siteurl=mycompany`
 >
->Caution: Do not enter the entire URL in this field; enter the site name only!
+>**Caution:** Do not enter the entire URL in this field; enter the site name only!

 1. Go to **Admin** and click **LaunchPoint**.